danielgom/AWS-Certifications/Important.md

 * A consumer could call the ChangeMessageVisibility API to get more time
 * If visibility timeout is high and consumer crashes, re-processing will take time
 * If visibility timeout is too low we may get duplicates
+* If ApproximateNumberOfMessagesVisible is high, we can set metric to scale up the Instance reading from the queue

 **Amazon SQS Dead letter queue DLQ**